tokkonopapa/WordPress-IP-Geo-Block/README.md

   You can also have the custom error page (for example `403.php`) in your theme template directory or child theme directory to fit your theme.

-* **Referer suppressor for external links:**
+* **Referrer suppressor for external links:**
-  When you click an external hyperlink on admin screen, http referer will be eliminated to hide a footprint of your site.
+  When you click an external hyperlink on admin screen, http referrer will be eliminated to hide a footprint of your site.

 * **Validation logs:**